AbdulazizAlwajeeh/Movies-Library-Mobile-App/README.md

-main: Started the project as simple as possible.
+main: Started the project as simple as possible.<br>
 state-management-version: Adding state management (Provider) for practice + scalability.